Find a conservator

 To be eligible for membership in CAPC, the following four requirements must be met:

-1. Training in conservation: the candidate must have received training in conservation in any one of the following ways (or a combination thereof):
+1. Training in conservation: the candidate must have received training in conservation in any one of the following ways:

 1. Formal conservation training program